 The most common inducers are:

-In children, respiratory viral infections may cause a deterioration in his or her asthma.
-A respiratory viral infection is probably one of the most common causes of asthma.
-In some cases, the influenza vaccine is indicated.
+In children, respiratory viral infections may cause a deterioration in or their asthma.
+Asthma is often linked to a viral respiratory infection, which is one of the most common types of infection.
+In certain situations, it is recommended to receive the influenza vaccine.
 This may help to prevent respiratory complications that can occur from developing influenza.
 This vaccine is contraindicated for those individuals who have an allergy to eggs.

 The diagnosis of asthma involves all of the following: